 Why are these scooters suddenly so popular?

 E-scooters are a cheap and convenient way to get around especially in dense, urban areas.
 They cost as little as $2 per ride.
 Investors are pouring money into startups that provide these services.
 Even rideshare companies such as Uber and Lyft are getting in the game.
 E-scooters are dockless scooters that can be left on any public sidewalk after their ride is done.
-They are then picked up at night by freelance contractors and returned to designated pickup areas.
+Freelance contractors then pick them up at night and return them to designated pickup areas.

 What are some of the problems?